hipe/tmx/lib/skylab/tan-man/doc/issues.md

-[#011] #open make sure complex prototypes can be used with nonzero length lists [#010] #open 2012-10-27 associate two nodes
+[#011] #done make sure complex prototypes can be used with nonzero length lists [#010] #open 2012-10-27 associate two nodes
   1. sic, 2. redudantly, 3. agent not exist 4. target not exist
 [#009] #open 2012-10-27 create a node